-When you first start on your financial independence journey- it’s important to remember that you don’t do from zero to hero overnight- it takes decades.
-I started when I was in my twenties and I probably won’t be financially independent before I’m about 50- that’s more than 30 years- three decades.
+When you first start on your financial independence journey- it’s important to remember that you don’t go from zero to hero overnight- it takes decades.
+I started when I was in my twenties, and I probably won’t be financially independent before I’m about 50- that’s more than 30 years- three decades.

 Before you can move away from the YOLO mindset and towards a financial Independent mindset, you need to get be clear with yourself on a few things:

 - What does financial independence mean to you?

 - What are you willing to sacrifice to gain financial independence?

 - What is holding you back from starting the journey to financial independence?